deepminer142/logistic_growth/README.md

 ![Assessing model fit to actual growth data](log_scaled_population_growth.png)

+The graph shows the linear model using estimates fitted to the actual growth data.
+The blue dots represent the actual growth data, while the red line represents the model.
+The graph demonstrates that the model has an excellent fit to the data, indicating that our estimated parameters are appropriate.

 ### Results
 **Parameters**
 - N<sub>0</sub> = 986.51
 - r =  0.0100086
 - K = 5.979 x 10<sup>10</sup>

-- This is a model of density-dependent regulation, where growth rate decreases as population size increases, reflecting real-world limits on resources.
+Overall, this is a model of density-dependent regulation, where growth rate decreases as population size increases, reflecting real-world limits on resources.

 ## Question 2
 ### Set Parameters